 After moving to Chicago, Sandra joined Heartland Alliance working with veterans.
 Here, Sandra excelled working with men and, to this day, loves working with males going through difficult life transitions who may lack support as well as those who may struggle with substance use.
 Following her time at Heartland Alliance, Sandra ensured that people with eating disorders received treatments that best suited their needs at the Eating Recovery Center.

-In private practice settings, Sandra has experience working with grief and loss, strengthening client’s self-worth and self-esteem, improving communication skills, substance recovery issues as well as working with both individuals and couples in traditional and non-traditional relationships.
+In private practice settings, Sandra has experience working with grief and loss, trauma, strengthening clients self-worth and self-esteem, improving communication skills, substance recovery issues as well as working with individuals in traditional and non-traditional relationships.

 Working from a psychodynamic approach, Sandra also includes Cognitive Behavior Therapy (CBT), Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT) and Mindfulness to aid the therapeutic process.
 Sandra is also trained in Eye Movement Desensitization and Reprocessing (EMDR) which is often used as a tool when working with trauma.